-By the end of the first year, act early by talking to your child’s doctor if your child:
+According to the CDC, by the end of the first year, parents should talk to their child’s doctor if their child:

 - Doesn’t crawl